NGSEP/NGSEPcore/README.txt

 ------------------------------

-Takes a VCF file with genotype information from one sample and the reference genome used to build the VCF and generates a new genome in fasta format modified using the alternative alleles from variants called as homozygous alternative within the individual.
-This can be useful to perform polishing of new genome assemblies using Illumina data, or in general to construct a haploid version of an individual genome
+Takes a VCF file with genotype information from one sample and the reference genome used to build the VCF and generates a new genome in fasta format with a ploidy consistent with the ploidy of the individual.
+For diploid or polyploid assemblies, the VCF file must be properly phased.
+For non haploid individuals, if the ploidy parameter is set to 1, this function performs polishing of a haploid genome assembly.

 USAGE: